YukiGasai/obsidian-google-calendar/docs/Basics/Installation.md

     </embed>
 </object>

 - Go into the plugin settings
 - Insert your client id and secret in the input fields
 - Press Login and authenticate with google

-## Mobile setup

--   Login on a desktop device
--   Use the `Copy Google Refresh Token to Clipboard` command on that device
--   Install the plugin on the phone
--   Instead of `Login` paste the token from the desktop device into the Refresh token field on the phone